khalilbrikTN/RISC-V-CPU/Project1/readme.txt

 --> This project aims to implement a RISC-V processor capable of executing the RV32I base integer instruction set on the Nexys A7 trainer kit.
-The processor should adhere to specific requirements and optionally include bonus features for additional functionality.

 Contributors: